tinacms/tina.io/content/docs/getting-started/edit-content.md

 ### _id_

 The `id` is unique identifier for the form.
-Since our example is the only instance of this form, the `id` is hard-coded.
-But if this form were in a template component, we would generate the `id` from the content to distinguish it from other form instances.
+For this simple example the `id` is hard-coded, however it is good practice to set `id` to as a unique identifier from the content being edited.

 ### _fields_